 Apatow and Carell deserve credit for not looking down upon their clueless protagonist.
 Most of the movie's likability, in fact, comes from Carell's performance.
 Somewhat like his character, the 42-year-old actor is arriving rather late to screen stardom, and as a result, he brings wisdom and maturity to a part that a more established star, relying on time-tested shtick, would have bungled.
 Instead of just tripping over himself whenever a pretty girl walks by, his middle-aged virgin is by turns defensive, game, frustrated, angry, and scared.

 Carell's work is balanced by an equally well-shaded turn by Catherine Keener as the woman Andy finally, reluctantly, decides to pursue.
 In fact most of the supporting cast is great, especially Apatow's crony Seth Rogen as Andy's dudelike colleague.
 The only sour note is hit – repeatedly – by the normally charming Paul Rudd, playing their pathetically lovesick buddy.
 In a film filled with rich characters, his is surprisingly poorly-conceived.
 Not only that, but nearly all of his jokes fall flat, and he ultimately becomes an unwelcome presence.

-Likewise, as with all comedies, there are misses as well as hits: several of the minor characters are cliched, and a couple of the comic sequences fizzle.
-But they're very small complaints; this is Carell's vehicle, and he does a phenomenal job.
-I found The 40-Year-Old Virgin thoroughly entertaining, quite funny, and with a lot of real insight into human relationships of all stripes.
+As with all comedies, there are misses as well as hits: several of the minor characters are cliched, and a couple comic sequences fizzle.
+But they're minor complaints; this is Carell's vehicle, and he does a phenomenal job.
+I found The 40-Year-Old Virgin thoroughly entertaining and quite funny, with a lot of real insight into human relationships.